deempalme/gamepad_reader/README.md

                    libvorbis-dev libaudiofile-dev libpng12-dev libfreetype6-dev libusb-dev \
                    libdbus-1-dev zlib1g-dev libdirectfb-dev
      ```

-     **NOTE:** delete the name of the libraries that give you any problems when executing the previous command.

-  2. Download the source code for SDL library (it should be called SDL2-2.\*.tar.gz or SDL2-2.\*.zip):
+  1. Download the source code for SDL library (it should be called SDL2-2.\*.tar.gz or SDL2-2.\*.zip):
      [http://www.libsdl.org/download-2.0.php](http://www.libsdl.org/download-2.0.php)

-  3. Uncompress the file, open the folder and run the following commands with ubuntu terminal set in that folder:
+  2. Uncompress the file, open the folder and run the following commands with ubuntu terminal set in that folder:
      ```
      ./configure
      make
      sudo make install
      make clean
      ```
-  4. You can now delete the uncompressed folder to free memory.
+  3. You can now delete the uncompressed folder to free memory.

-  5. Don't forget to run:
+  4. Don't forget to run:
      ```
      sudo ldconfig
      ```
      to update the necessary links and cache to the libraries.

+  5. Do the steps _8_ to _10_ at the section **1.1**

 ## 2 How to use GamepadReader _class_